gzhoubioinf/SourcePrediction/readme.md

 ## Getting Started

+This package contains a model trained using XGBoost, designed for predicting the host source of E. coli.
-These instructions will help you set up a copy of the project running on your local machine for development and testing purposes.
+These instructions will help you set up a copy of the project running on your local machine for development and testing purposes

 ### Prerequisites